MJoergen/ym2151_old/doc/tutorial/Episode_1/README.md

-# Episode 1 - making a single constant sine wave
+# Episode 1 - Hello World!

 In this first episode we will learn how to select different notes to play.
 This will be the "Hello World" for the YM2151!